When you become eligible for the Wisconsin Retirement System (WRS), you are required to participate in the WRS.

 - Have a new opportunity to enroll in all benefit plans except the Flexible Spending Account (FSA) program (unless you were not previously eligible).

-You should contact your human resources office for additional information.
+Contact your human resources office for additional information.

 Every effort has been made to ensure this information is current and correct.
-This page does not guarantee enrollment or the ability to make changes to your benefits.
+Information on this page does not guarantee enrollment, benefits and/or the ability to make changes to your benefits.

 Remember to review and update your beneficiary designations when you have a life event to make sure that your benefits are paid according to your wishes.
 Benefit plans that have beneficiary designations include life insurance plans, retirement plans and the health savings account.